 1. Make New Members Feel Welcome

-Perhaps your organization is a professional association: you might offer a tool on your website that allows them to calculate how much an advanced degree would help them in terms of lifetime earnings.
-A trade association could provide a series of instructional videos or how-to guides.
+The key is to continue providing fresh, meaningful, timely information for members in all stages of their membership.
+For example, if your organization is a professional association, you might offer a tool on your website that allows members to calculate how much an advanced degree would help them in terms of lifetime earnings.
+If your organization is a trade association, you could provide a series of instructional videos or how-to guides.

 3. Build an Active Community